Policy vs Process vs Procedure: What's the Difference?Paul Elson-Vining

-I hope that my sharing these policy, procedure and process guidelines with you has been helpful.
+I hope that sharing these policy, procedure and process guidelines with you has been helpful.

 A common reason for being interested in the difference between a policy, a process and a procedure is that having clarity and consistency around different types of information is absolutely key in encouraging your employees to follow the agreed process.
-However this is still the most difficult thing to achieve in any process improvement project - because it relies on people to individually check and follow the correct documentation.
+However this is still the most difficult thing to achieve in any process improvement project - because it relies on all employees having access to all your organisation's processes.

 This is an updated and refreshed edition of an article originally written in 2017.

 Written by Paul Elson-Vining

 Paul is the Managing Director of Process Envision; in a previous life he was Principal Consultant for Triaster.
 With over 15 years of process experience and over 25 years experience in implementing and training software systems, he has personally been involved in over a 100 Business Process Management (BPM) implementations globally.
 He has a Diploma in Professional Consulting from the Chartered Management Institute and is a IRCA certified Lead Auditor for 9001:2015, QMS Internal Auditor, TickIt plus practitioner, TPMA certified training practitioner, GASQ Certified GDPR Practitioner and Microsoft Certified Professional.